afpineda/IPv6-brief-intro/README.md

 ## Global address auto-configuration

-Routers announce themselves in the local network periodically, thanks to the "router announce" ICMPv6 multicast packet, but any node can ask for a router announcement via a "router request" ICMPv6 multicast packet.
+Routers announce themselves in the local network periodically, thanks to the "router announce" ICMPv6 multicast datagram, but any node can ask for a router announcement via a "router request" ICMPv6 multicast datagram.

 - The "router request" contains:
   - The link-local source address.